ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

     from ansys.dpf import core as dpf

-missing modules are listed as an error, please refer to the compatibility paragraph of :ref:`_ref_getting_started`.
+If an error lists missing modules, see the compatibility paragraph of :ref:`_ref_getting_started`.
 The module `ansys.grpc.dpf <https://pypi.org/project/ansys-grpc-dpf/>`_ should always be synchronized with its server version.